Prof. Gioele Zardini

 His interests include the co-design complex systems, all the way from future mobility systems to autonomous systems, compositionality in engineering, planning and control, and game theory.

-He is the recipient of an award (keynote talk) at the 2021 Applied Category Theory Conference, the Best Paper Award (1st Place) at the 2021 24th IEEE International Conference on Intelligent Transportation Systems (ITSC), and Amazon and DoE awards.
+He is the recipient of the ETH Silver Medal for his Doctoral Thesis, the 2025 DARPA Young Faculty Award, the 2026 Maseeh Excellence in Teaching Award in CEE at MIT, an award (keynote talk) at the 2021 Applied Category Theory Conference, the Best Paper Award (1st Place) at the 2021 24th IEEE International Conference on Intelligent Transportation Systems (ITSC), and Amazon, DoE, AFOSR, and MISTI-UK awards.